NoahWilmot/tt_Stimulus-Generator/README.md

 ## Stimulus Generator (on ASIC)

 The Stimulus Generator is a peripheral designed to streamline the pre-game setup.
-Pressing the generate button populates the grid with a randomised pattern of red and blue tiles.
+Pressing the generate button populates the grid with a randomized pattern of red and blue tiles.
 The button can be pressed multiple times, layering new patterns on top of existing ones.
 The game can then be started as normal.

 - [Read the documentation for the Stimulus Generator (ASIC)](docs/info.md)